If you are worried about whether you’re well enough you to fly, please see your doctor before you make a booking.

 Where can I find Jetstar’s medical clearance forms?

-- For flights operated by Jetstar Asia (3K), refer to the Jetstar Asia Medical Clearance Form.
+- For flights operated by Jetstar Asia (3K): Jetstar Asia (3K) Medical Clearance Form (PDF, 0.2MB)

-- For flights operated by Jetstar Japan (GK), refer to the Jetstar Japan Medical Clearance Form.
+- For flights operated by Jetstar Japan (GK): Jetstar Japan (GK) Medical Clearance Form (PDF, 0.2MB)

 I’m an acute allergy sufferer.
 Will my flight be allergy-free?

 Unfortunately we can’t promise an allergy-free environment on board our aircraft.